Predicate Invention for Bilevel Planning

 We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grant N00014-22-1-2740; from the MIT-IBM Watson Lab; and from the MIT Quest for Intelligence.
 Tom, Nishanth and Willie are supported by NSF Graduate Research Fellowships.
 We thank Michael Katz, Christian Muise, Aidan Curtis, Jiayuan Mao, Zhutian Yang, and Amber Li for helpful comments on an earlier draft.
+We also thank Yichao Liang for fixing an error in Algorithm 2.